 As an aside, if you want to compare prices between retailers, I recommend checking into Sewing Machines Plus.
 Often, they will send a 10% off coupon if you sign up for emails.
 That goes a long way in decreasing the price!

 Comparing the Brother SE1900

-If you’re doing your due diligence before purchasing the Brother SE1900, you’re probably wanting to know how it differs from other Brother embroidery machines.
-I’ve put together some little blurbs to save you from having to figure this out yourself.
+If you’re doing your due diligence before purchasing the Brother SE1900, you probably want to know how it differs from other Brother embroidery machines.

-The main difference when comparing Brother SE1900 vs Brother PE800 is the PE800 is an embroidery-only machine.
+The main difference when comparing Brother SE1900 vs. Brother PE800 is the PE800 is an embroidery-only machine.
 With the Brother SE1900, you’re getting the sewing features, including a ton of stitches and included presser feet.
-As such, the SE1900 is going to cost much more than the PE800.
+As such, the SE1900 is usually going to cost more than the PE800.

-In terms of embroidery, both machines feature the exact same 138 built-in embroidery designs, fonts, and frames.
-Both machines are used similarly, have a maximum embroidery area of 5″x7″ and provide top-notch stitching.
-The color LCD display features the same editing ability, and additional designs can be imported by plugging a jump-drive into the side of the machine.
+In terms of embroidery, both machines feature the same 138 built-in embroidery designs, fonts, and frames.
+Both machines are used similarly, have a maximum embroidery area of 5″x7″, and provide top-notch stitching.
+The color LCD display features the same editing ability, and you can import additional designs by plugging a jump-drive into the side of the machine.

 Read my full Brother PE800 review!

 When comparing the Brother SE1900 vs. SE600, the SE1900 is bigger and better.